 - The majority of the cherry blossom trees around the Tidal Basin are of the Yoshino variety.
 But another species, the Kwanzan, usually blooms two weeks after the Yoshino trees, which gives visitors a second chance to catch the blossoms.

-- You can get cherry blossom photography pointers from the pros with a Washington Photo Safari’s on-site class.
+- You can get cherry blossom photography pointers from the pros with an on-site class.
 You can also check out our top spots for photographing the cherry blossoms.

 Since most blossoms are around the Tidal Basin, we recommend taking Metro to the Smithsonian station stop on the Blue/Orange lines.
 From there it is a short walk to the Tidal Basin.
 Along the way you can admire the cherry blossom trees planted near the Washington Monument.